ckpack/v-ui/docs/en/index.md

 hero:
   name: "@ckapck/v-ui"
   text: A Vue3.x component library
-  tagline: Modernization, Completely tree-shaking, Themes switching, Easy to use
+  tagline: Modern, fully tree-shakable, theme switching, easy to use, and more than that
   actions:
     - theme: brand
       text: Document